Non-reductive automorphism groups, the Loewy filtration and K-stability: Preliminaries on K-polystability

 Conversely, given a finitely generated filtration $\scF$, the associated test configuration is $\Proj_{\C[t]}(\Rees (\scF))$ with its natural $\scO(1)$ polarisation.
 The $\C^*$-action is given by the grading of the Rees algebra. \end{proof}

+This theorem implies that finitely generated filtration are polynomials.
 With all of this in place, we can define K-polystability.

-\begin{definition}\cite[Section 8.2]{LX}\cite{JS2} We say that a polarised variety is \emph{K-polystable} if for all test configurations $(\scX,\scL)$ (equivalently polynomial filtrations), the corresponding Donaldson-Futaki invariant satisfies $\DF(\scX,\scL) \geq 0$, with equality if and only if $(\scX,\scL)$ is isomorphic to a product test configuration away from a closed subscheme of codimension two.
+\begin{definition}\cite[Section 8.2]{LX}\cite{JS2} We say that a polarised variety is \emph{K-polystable} if for all test configurations $(\scX,\scL)$, the corresponding Donaldson-Futaki invariant satisfies $\DF(\scX,\scL) \geq 0$, with equality if and only if $(\scX,\scL)$ is isomorphic to a product test configuration away from a closed subscheme of codimension two.
 Otherwise we say $(\scX,\scL)$ \emph{destabilises} $(X,L)$. \end{definition}

 \begin{remark} The definition of K-polystability is independent of scaling $L\to L^r$.
 In particular, it makes sense for pairs $(X,L)$ where $X$ is a variety and $L$ is a $\Q$-line bundle.
 From another point of view, there is no loss in assuming that $L$ is very ample and projectively normal.\end{remark}